-People's preferences and choices for their end of life care were discussed with them and their representatives.
-This information was recorded in people's care plans.
-This included people's spiritual and cultural needs and contact details of relevant people who the person wanted to be involved.
+People's preferences and choices for their end of life care were discussed with them and their representatives and recorded in their care plans.
+This included people's spiritual and cultural needs and contact details of relevant people the person wanted to be involved.
+The home worked with the GP and palliative care nurses to ensure people had appropriate medicine, including pain relief, ready for when it was needed.